Term | ||

 The Credit Union | 1 | Campbellton/Dalhousie |

 Based in the town of Caraquet on the Acadian Peninsula, UNI Financial is a Francophone credit union that serves New Brunswick’s large Francophone population.
-In addition to being a major mortgage lender in New Brunswick, UNI Financial also operates UNI Business, UNI Wealth Management, and UNI Insurance, with subsidiaries AVie, Acadia Life, and Acadia General Insurance.
+In addition to being a major mortgage lender in New Brunswick, UNI Financial also operates UNI Business, UNI Wealth Management, and UNI Insurance (AVie, Acadia Life, and Acadia General Insurance).
 UNI Financial outsources some of its services to Fédération des caisses populaires Desjardins du Québec (Desjardins).

 A unique UNI Mortgage is the "5-in-1" Yearly Resetter Rate.
 With this mortgage, your mortgage term will be 5 years, but your mortgage rate will be fixed at 1-year rates that change every year of your term.
 This makes it act similar to a variable mortgage rate, but instead of having the rate change every time the prime rate changes, this 5-in-1 mortgage will change once per year.

 Other unique mortgage options include a protected variable rate mortgage with a ceiling rate (cap).
-As of July 2021, UNI's current protected variable rate was 2.80%, with the ceiling rate at 4.74%.
-With this ceiling, your variable rate won’t go above 4.74% during your mortgage term.
+As of July 2023, UNI's current protected variable rate was 7.45%, with the ceiling rate at 7.49%.
+With this ceiling, your variable rate won’t go above 7.49% during your mortgage term.
+In comparison, in July 2021, UNI's protected variable rate was 2.80%, with the ceiling rate at 4.74%

 UNI Financial's annual prepayment limit is 15% for UNI's closed mortgages.
 UNI Financial also has a 90-day rate guarantee for fixed mortgages, which is slightly less than the rate guarantees offered by some major banks.

-All caisse populaires in New Brunswick are all part of UNI Financial (UNI Coopération financière/Caisse populaire Acadienne), although 14 of these caisse populaires are individually incorporated.
-This includes the following regions:
+All caisse populaires in New Brunswick are all part of UNI Financial (UNI Coopération financière/Caisse populaire Acadienne), although 14 of these caisse populaires are individually incorporated in New Brunswick.
+This includes the following caisse populaires from these regions:

 Moncton: